-Like many of its A-series brethren, Samsung Galaxy A42 5G offers a lot of value for money.
+Like many of its brethren, Samsung's Galaxy A42 5G offers a lot of value for money.
 The mid-range smartphone includes a massive 6.6-inch display, a 5,000mAh battery, quad-camera setup, and most importantly, 5G connectivity, all for just under $400.
 That said, like any modern smartphone, the Galaxy A42 5G also needs a case to survive the rigors of everyday use.
 There are quite a few of them available out there, so to help you decide, we've rounded up some of the best Samsung Galaxy A42 5G cases.

 Spigen's Rugged Armor is made from flexible TPU material and uses "Air Cushion" technology to absorb impact, thus protecting your Galaxy A42 5G from bumps and falls.
 The case features raised lips around the corners for shielding the display from damage, and its precise cutouts allow easy access to all the ports.